damoothen/speedealing-php/README.md

 - Optional WYSIWYG forms, optional Ajax forms.
 - Several skins.
 - Code is highly customizable (a lot of use of modules and submodules).
-- Works with Mysql 4.1 or higher, or PostgreSql 8.14 or higher.
-- Works with PHP 5.0 or higher.
+- Works with PHP 5.3 or higher.
 - An easy to understand and maintain code (PHP with no heavy frameworks).
 - A trigger architecture to allow you to make Dolibarr business events run PHP code to update your own information system.
 - "NPR VAT Rate" (French particularity for managing VAT in DOM-TOM called "Non Perçue Récupérable").

-## WHAT DOLIBARR CAN'T DO YET (TODO LIST)
+## WHAT SPEEDEALING CAN'T DO YET (TODO LIST)

-This is features that Dolibarr does not support completely yet:
+This is features that Speedealing does not support completely yet:

 - No accountancy (only bank management).
 - Dolibarr manage one currency at once (mono-currency).
-- Dolibarr manage one company/foundation (mono-company).
-If you want to manage several companies or foundations, you must install several time the software (on same server or not).
-Another solution is to extend Dolibarr with the addon Module MultiCompany that allows to manage several companies in one Dolibarr instance (one database but with a logical isolation of datas).
 - Does not support double VAT (Federal / provincial) for Canada.
-- Dolibarr does not contains Payroll module.
 - Tasks on module project can't have dependencies between each other.
-- Dolibarr does not include any Webmail.
+- Speedealing does not include any Webmail.
-- Dolibarr can't do coffee (not yet).